situmtech/situm-android-getting-started/README.md

 ```

-The next step is obtain the realtime manager and invoke realtime updates.
+The next step is obtain the realtime manager and invoke real time updates.
 This method needs
-as params a request that contains the target building and the time between querys and a listener
+as parameter a request that contains the target building and the time between querys and a listener
-that will respond with the current devices inside the building that are positioning.
+that will respond with the current devices inside the building.
 In the response we are going to place/remove markers and animate the camera between to the bounds of them.
 ```java
 void realtime(Building building) {